 support if necessary. negative feelings about himself or others.
-That's because toxic friends often put people down, manipulate them, leave them out or behave in him, we ask you, brothers,
+That's because toxic friends often put people down, manipulate them, leave them out or him, we ask you, brothers,

-behave in other mean
+them out or

-ways.
+behave in other mean ways.

-Objective What we know What we do What else could we do Scripture Ma Relationships anaging hurtful behaviour and b bullying About the impact of bullying, including online and offline, and the consequences Self-regulation is being able to manage feelings so they don't intrude heavily on relationships or day-to-day life.
+Objective What we know What we do What else could we do Scripture Relationships Managing hurtful behaviour and bullying About the impact of bullying, including online and offline, and the consequences Self-regulation is being able to manage feelings so they don't intrude heavily on relationships or day-to-day life.
 Jigsaw topic - Relationships Safer internet week Proverbs 12:18 There is one whose rash words are like sword thrusts, but the tongue of the wise brings healing.